mad-huS/My-Phonepe-pulse-Data-exploration/README.md

   from git.repo.base import Repo

-  Repo.clone_from("GitHub Clone URL","Path to get the cloded files")
+  Repo.clone_from("GitHub Clone URL","Path to get the cloned files")

 ## 2. Data Extraction:
   Extract the available data from the json file and convert it to the DataFrame, so that it can be easily uploaded in a sql database.